Austrian Sauna Survival Guide

 One thing I hadn’t considered was that spa culture in the UK is very different to everywhere else in the world.
 As you’d expect, the brits approach saunas in a very British way – wearing full swimming attire, barely flashing an ankle.
 Having never visited a spa outside the UK, I had expected a similar approach.

 I noticed the sign at the spa entrance stating that swimming costumes are not permitted within the spa area.
-I confirmed this with a quick visual scan.
-I looked for someone else wearing a swimming costume.
+This was confirmed with a quick visual scan and I quickly looked for someone else wearing a swimming costume.
 Surely nudity is optional rather than mandatory?
 I’m British – we just don’t do nudity!

 Stood in this Austrian spa is was feeling increasingly exposed and extremely anxious.
 I’d come here to escape stress, not to find more.
 I clung to my bath robe and skirted around the sauna door, feigning interest in the herbal tea selection whilst looking for a way to make this work.

 (As an aside – I discovered fennel tea amid this melodrama)

 I soon spotted someone else in swimwear entering the Jacuzzi.
 My relief was profound.
 There was another British person here!
 Moments later, another spa-goer to approaches him and points out the no swimwear sign.
 My only ally leaves me alone in the spa.

 I cut my losses and headed back to the hotel room, feeling extremely anxious.
 I considered what else I could do at the resort if the spa was no longer an option to me.
 Whilst also contemplating an early flight home, I decided to find out more about etiquette inside an Austrian sauna and European spa culture, and did some research, mainly this fab blog.